charity-classification/ukcat/readme.md

 You can choose to include the name of the charity and the tag name by adding the `--add-names` option.
 You can also choose to add "parent" codes into the same data, by using the `--include-groups` option.

-#### Apply ICNPTSO categories
+#### Apply ICNP/TSO categories

-This script uses the machine learning model created in `./notebooks/icnptso-machine-learning-test.ipynb` to find the best ICNPTSO category for a list of charities.
+This script uses the machine learning model created in `./notebooks/icnptso-machine-learning-test.ipynb` to find the best ICNP/TSO category for a list of charities.

 If the model doesn't already exist it will be created, using the files `sample.csv` and `top2000.csv`